HPOGFD/NoRESTapi/readme.md

 git clone https://github.com/HPOGFD/NoRESTapi.git
 cd NoRESTapi

-Backend Setup:
+*Backend Setup*

-Create a .env file at the root of the backend folder.
+- Create a .env file at the root of the backend folder.

-Add the following environment variables to .env:
+- Add the following environment variables to .env:

-text
 MONGODB_URI='your-mongo-db-uri-here'
 JWT_SECRET_KEY='your-secret-key-here'

-Install the backend dependencies:
+*Install the backend dependencies:*

-bash
-cd server
+- cd server
-npm install
+- npm install

-Start the backend server:
+*Start the backend server:*

-bash
-npm run dev
+- npm run dev
-Frontend Setup:

-Install frontend dependencies:
+*Install frontend dependencies:*

-bash
-cd client
+- cd client
-npm install
+- npm install

-Start the frontend server:
+*Start the frontend server:*

-bash
-npm start
+- npm start
-Now, you can access the frontend by navigating to http://localhost:3000 in your browser, and the API will be running at http://localhost:3001.
+- Now, you can access the frontend by navigating to http://localhost:3000 in your browser, and the API will be running at http://localhost:3001.

-Usage
+*Usage*
-Search for Books: Use the search functionality to find books.
+- Search for Books: Use the search functionality to find books.

-Save Books: Once logged in, click the "Save" button to add books to your saved list.
+- Save Books: Once logged in, click the "Save" button to add books to your saved list.

-View Saved Books: Access your profile page to see the list of saved books.
+- View Saved Books: Access your profile page to see the list of saved books.

-Authentication: Log in with your credentials to access the app.
+- Authentication: Log in with your credentials to access the app.

-Contributing
+*Contributing*
-Feel free to open issues or submit pull requests for any improvements or bug fixes.
+-Feel free to open issues or submit pull requests for any improvements or bug fixes.
 All contributions are welcome!

-License
+*License*
-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.

+- Special thanks to AI outthere.